 Organic Must-Haves for a Road Trip With Baby

 Non-Toxic Car Seat

-This is the only infant car seat that I use and would recommend to anyone with a baby or expecting a baby.
+This is the only organic baby car seat that I use and would recommend to anyone with a baby or expecting a baby.
 You can buy it here.

 Organic and Wood Car Seat Toys